Balancing Weights for Causal Inference in Observational Factorial Studies: Application: VOCs Exposure and Tachycardia

-Next, we estimate the factorial effects using our weighting estimator, estimate the variance using the proposed consistent variance estimator and construct the corresponding 95\% confidence intervals.
+Next, we estimate the factorial effects using our weighting estimator, estimate the variance using the proposed consistent variance estimator, and construct the corresponding 95\% confidence intervals, assuming there are no other unmeasured confounders.
 The results are summarized in Table~\ref{tb:eff}.
 Our analysis suggests that exposure to 1,4-Dichlorobenzene and MTBE can significantly increase heart rates, but there is no significant evidence for the effects of Benzene and Ethylbenzene.
 Furthermore, we found no significant evidence of the effects of one VOC on heart rate depending on the other.
 Our findings highlight the importance of being cautious while selecting home improvement products and choosing living areas with safe air and water quality.
 Additionally, our results strengthen the reliability of previous studies that have focused on individual chemicals since the interaction effects are insignificant \citep{arif2007association,montero2018volatile,weichenthal2011traffic}.
+In comparison, using regression with treatment-covariate interactions to adjust for the confounding effects (as in the simulation studies) would fail to detect the significant factorial effects for the four VOC exposures we examined, whereas the weighting method yields more robust and accurate estimates of these effects.